 ROI [%] = Benefit / Costs -1

-“-1” – The formula assures that a positive ROI is achieved only when benefits exceed the costs.
+“-1” assures that a positive ROI is achieved only when benefits exceed costs.

 If it's tough to understand the exact benefits and costs that an embed solution would offer, here is an ROI calculator that can help you with the decision.

-Suppose the desired functionality requires one full-time developer to go to market in 8 months (equivalent to $100,000).
-And, it takes one-third of their time to support and enhance the capabilities in subsequent years ($40,000 annually).
-Adding up the technology, UX/UI, platform and management cost.
-We end up with a total of around 259K for year 3.
+Suppose the desired functionality requires you to have one full-time developer so that you can make it to market in 8 months (equivalent to $100,000).
+And it takes, let's say, one-third of their time to support and enhance those analytics capabilities in subsequent years ($40,000 annually).
+Adding up the technology, UX/UI, platform, and management cost, we end up with a total of around $259,000 for year 3.
 And that's being generous.

-This is probably an oversimplified example, but the point is to assess both the benefits and costs when building a business case based on a comparison of ROI.
+While we understand this is probably an oversimplified example, the point here is to assess both the benefits and costs when building a business case based on a comparison of ROI.